-Outfall 000 New outfall created to report cooling water intake data.
+Outfall 000: New outfall created to report cooling water intake data.

 Parameter Monthly Average Daily Maximum Instantaneous Maximum Units Measurement Frequency

-Intake No. 1
+No. 2 Pump House Intake

 Intake Flow Report Report MGD Daily

-Intake No. 2

-Intake Flow Report Report MGD Daily

-Interim

-Velocity Feet/second Daily

-Water Depth, Screens Feet Daily

-Open Area, Screens Square feet Daily

-Final

-Intake Flow Report Report MGD Daily

 Velocity 0.5 Feet/second Daily

 Water Depth, Screens Report Feet Daily

 Open Area, Screens Report Square feet Daily

+No. 7 Intake Flow

+Intake Flow Report Report MGD Daily

-6.2 Schedule of Compliance
+6.2 Schedules of Compliance (SOC)

-In accordance with 327 IAC 5-2-12 and 327 IAC 5-2-12.1 (see also 40 CFR 122.47(a)), a schedule of compliance is allowed in an NPDES permit when requested and justified by the permittee, but only when appropriate and when the schedule of compliance requires achievement of compliance "as soon as possible" and meets other specified conditions.
-Before a schedule of compliance can be included in a permit, the permittee must submit a request for the schedule to IDEM and demonstrate that they meet the requirements for such a schedule pursuant to 327 IAC 5-2-12 and 327 IAC 5-2-12.1.
+- A. The draft permit contains a compliance schedule pursuant to 327 IAC 5-2-12, allowing the permittee time to comply with the 316(b)-impingement mortality BTA.
+See Section 6.4.8.B. of this Fact Sheet. - B. In addition, the draft permit contains new water quality-based effluent limits for free cyanide at Outfall 018.
+In accordance with 327 IAC 5-2-12.1 (see also 40 CFR 122.47(a)), a schedule of compliance is allowed in an NPDES permit when requested and justified by the permittee, but only when appropriate and when the schedule of compliance requires achievement of compliance "as soon as possible" and meets other specified conditions.
+Before a schedule of compliance can be included in a permit, the permittee must submit a request for the schedule to IDEM and demonstrate that they meet the requirements for such a schedule pursuant to 327 IAC 5-2-12.1.